A Systematic Review on Process Mining for Curricular Analysis: Data synthesis results

 Before 2017, the most used tool for performing analysis was ProM.
 Some works describe the discovery algorithms used, i.e., Fuzzy Miner, \citep{7_Awatef}, Heuristic Miner \citep{7_Awatef,17_Martinez} and infrequent Inductive Miner (iIM) \citep{9_Cameranesi}.
 Moreover, in \citep{3_Ayutaya}, the authors analyze the appropriateness of the Heuristic Miner for process discovery.
-Since 2017, there has been a slight change in the appearance of other PM tools, i.e., Disco and bupaR.
+No other work compares algorithms to define the most suitable one in this context.
+The decision to use one or the other is usually not clearly justified, except in cases where the use of a specific notation is defined that favors some aspect, e.g., visualization of the results \citep{Diamantini24}, or formal bases that allow defining additional algorithms \citep{Rennert24}.
+Since 2017, there has been a slight change in the existence of other PM tools, i.e., Disco and bupaR.
 Also, in \citep{11_Schulte}, the authors describe the combination of PM and DM tools they used: KNIME, Disco, ProM, and R. Finally, in \citep{8_Wang}, the authors developed a curriculum simulator to mimic the behaviors of different kinds of students, which is unavailable.